EAEPE is governed by and functions according to the following Constitution.

 - Research Area and Scientific Development Coordinator

-- Web and Publicity Officer
+- Web and IT Officer

 8.2 The Secretariat is responsible for the general welfare of the Association, its finances, the processing of membership applications, the maintenance of the membership lists, accounts and other records, the production of EAEPE publicity, and the organisation of conferences and seminars.
 The Secretariat shall appoint auditors and present a financial and administrative report to at least one Membership Meeting during each calendar year.